YD1722/spring-micorservices/readme.md

 ## Acknowledgments
 I would like to express my gratitude to the open-source community.
 Your dedication and expertise are highly appreciated.

-I would also like to take a moment to thank myself for never giving up.

 ## Disclaimer